Weird Cat Behaviour Explained

 “Meowing is a form of communication,” says Mikel Delgado, Certified Applied Animal Behaviorist and a postdoctoral fellow at the School of Veterinary Medicine at the University of California, Davis.
 “Kittens meow and cry for mom when they need help or feel insecure.
 But adult cats don’t typically meow at one another.
 Meowing is something reserved for adult cats who want to communicate with us!
 If you have an excessively vocal cat, the first thing to do is make sure all of their needs are met and you aren’t dealing with a medical issue that can lead to more vocalizations.
 This is relatively common in older cats.

-“Some cat guardians really enjoy the back-and-forth conversations with their kitty, but some folks really don’t enjoy being woken up in the middle of the night to a cat ‘singing the song of their people,’ so be aware of how you respond to your cat when they are meowing and think about rewarding them when they are being quiet instead!”
+“Some cat guardians really enjoy the back-and-forth conversations with their kitty, but some folks really don’t enjoy being woken up in the middle of the night by a cat ‘singing the song of their people,’ so be aware of how you respond to your cat when they are meowing and think about rewarding them when they are being quiet instead!”

 Q: Why is my cat sneezing?